elves/elvish/CONTRIBUTING.md

 Still, some part of the codebase is poorly tested, and may even be outright untestable.
 In that case, also discuss to the project lead.

+### ELVISH_TEST_TIME_SCALE

+Some unit tests depend on time thresholds.
+The default values of these time thresholds are suitable for a reasonably powerful laptop, but on resource-constraint environments (virtual machines, embedded systems) they might not be enough.

+Set the `ELVISH_TEST_TIME_SCALE` environment variable to a number greater than 1 to scale up the time thresholds used in tests.
+The CI environments use `ELVISH_TEST_TIME_SCALE = 10`.

 ## Documenting builtin functions and variables

 Documentation for builtin functions and variables are written in the Go sources